ICT4SS domains

 Processing can be performed on personal devices such as smartphones, opening the way to a host of new medical services.
 In this sense, ICT is enabling new access modalities to medical services, which allow a larger number of individuals (e.g., elderly people) to benefit from them.

-The course “ICT for health” addresses many of these issues, describing e-health, m-health, and telemedicine applications, as well as supervised/unsupervised machine learning techniques applied to specific health problems.
+The course “ICT for health” addresses many of these issues, describing e-health, m-health, and telemedicine applications, as well as supervised/unsupervised machine learning techniques applied to specific health problems, with a hands-on approach.

 Environment